Why study Computer Science at Warwick?

 A Level A*AA (inc. Maths)

-International Baccalaureate 39 points overall including 6 in Higher Level Maths
+International Baccalaureate 38 points with 6,6,6 in three Higher Level subjects including Mathematics.

 Access Courses Access to HE Diploma (QAA recognised) including appropriate subjects with distinction grades in level 3 units, and grade A in A level Mathematics or equivalent.